Skip to content

 Analysis and Insights

-US Initial Claims for Unemployment Insurance are well below their long-term average of 364,052.
+US Initial Claims for Unemployment Insurance are well below their long-term average of 363,698.
 However, unemployment claims have been steadily rising in 2024.
-Though the week of January 6 saw 198,000 unemployment claims filed, claims reached a YTD peak of 250,000 for the week ending July 27th, representing over a 25% increase since the start of the year.
-The current level of unemployment claims as of August 31st is down 9.2% from that high.
+Though the week of January 6 saw 198,000 unemployment claims filed, claims reached a YTD peak of 260,000 for the week ending October 5th, representing over a 31.3% increase since the start of the year.
+The current level of unemployment claims as of October 26th is down an even 10% from that high.

 Also referred to as “weekly jobless claims”, US Initial Claims for Unemployment Insurance is a vital economic indicator tracked on YCharts.
 It provides real-time insights into the health of the labor market by recording the number of individuals filing for unemployment benefits for the first time.
 This data is released weekly by the Department of Labor, making it a timely and responsive measure of economic conditions.